yamatt/blog/content/blog/safety-and-security.md

 The adrenhilin is surging.

 You're waiting for the next beep.
+Was that a beep?

-You stay awake until your son wakes at 7am.
+You stay awake until your son wakes at 6.30am.

 ## Some time later

-Your electrician advises a day or so later there are very high voltages in there due to the electronics used to check for smoke.
+Your electrician advises there are very high voltages in the smoke alarm due to the electronics used to check for smoke.
+Removing the case was dangerous.
 We should replace the unit.

-Given no one knows the age or provienence of any of the smoke alarms and that you have a young family it is decided to replace all of them.
+Given no one knows the age or history of any of the smoke alarms and that you have a young family it is decided to replace all of them.

 The electrician recommends the most popular brand.
 It's the exact same ones you already have.